gandie/EvilCoding/README.md

 Test your readers attention by having both super-important and 100% useless/misleading comments in the code.
 You never know until you've checked the whole thing!

-Try to break your reader by also commenting on the follinw line like `Now the if` or `next is for-loop`.
+Try to break your reader by also commenting on the following line like `Now the if` or `next is for-loop`.

 ## Overengineering